neondatabase/website/content/docs/import/import-sample-data.md

 This guide describe how to download and install sample data using either `psql` or `pg_restore`, depending on the source file format.
 Most downloads are performed using `wget`.
 If your system does not support `wget`, you can download source files by pasting the file address in your browser's address bar.

+## Prerequisites

+- A Neon [Free Tier](/docs/introduction/free-tier) or [Pro](/docs/introduction/pro-plan) account.
+A Pro account is required to install datasets larger than 3 GBs.
+- A `psql` client for connecting to your Neon database and loading data.
+This client is included with a standalone PostgreSQL installation.
+See [PostgreSQL Downloads](https://www.postgresql.org/download/).
+- A `pg_restore` client if you are loading the [employees](#employees-database) or [postgres_air](#postgres-air-database) database.
+The `pg_restore` client is also included with a standalone PostgreSQL installation.
+See [PostgreSQL Downloads](https://www.postgresql.org/download/).
+- A Neon connection string to load data and connect to your database.
+After creating a database, you can obtain the connection string from the **Connection Details** widget on the Neon **Dashboard**.
+For instructions, see [Connect from any application](/docs/connect-connect-from-any-app).

+Instructions for each dataset require that you create a database.
+You can do so from a connected client such as `psql` or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ## Sample data

 Sample datasets are listed in order of smallest to largest.
 Please be aware that the Neon Free Tier has a storage limit of 3 GBs per branch.
 Datasets larger than 3 GBs cannot be used on the Free Tier.